Homicide Attorney in Milwaukee

 Call us today at (414) 441-4321 to schedule a free consultation with Ritter & Kramer Law to get started.
 Serving residents in Waukesha County.

-First- and Second-Degree Murder
+Understanding First- and Second-Degree Murder in Wisconsin

 Wisconsin law defines first-degree murder as causing the death of another person or an unborn child with the intent to kill that person.
 Second-degree murder is reckless homicide and is often referred to as first-degree reckless homicide.
 In general, second-degree murder involves:

-• Recklessly causing the death of another person or an unborn baby due to an utter disregard for human life (that is, not with the intent to kill that specific person but to act in a dangerous way that could cause harm).
+- Recklessly causing the death of another person or an unborn baby due to an utter disregard for human life (that is, not with the intent to kill that specific person but to act in a dangerous way that could cause harm).

-• Causing the death of another by making, selling, or administering drugs to a person who dies as a result of taking it.
+- Causing the death of another by making, selling, or administering drugs to a person who dies as a result of taking it.

 First-degree murder is a Class A felony punishable by life imprisonment, and second-degree murder is a Class B felony punishable by up to 60 years in prison.
 Second-degree murder involving drugs is a Class C felony punishable by up to 40 years in prison and up to $100,000 in fines.